contigen/Typing-Effect/README.md

-# Typing-Effect
+# Typing Effect
-A typing effect with JavaScript
+A typing effect done with JavaScript.